Exceptionally high carrier mobility in hexagonal diamond: Results

+Given the same elemental composition and similar $sp^3$ bonding character of both phases, it is scientifically intriguing to elucidate the microscopic mechanism that gives rise to the substantially higher mobility in h-diamond.
+A natural consideration is the difference in band structure.
+To rigorously test this hypothesis, we systematically analyse several potential band-related factors, including effective mass, density of states (DOS), and interband or intervalley scattering channels.
+The results reveal that the band structure plays an almost identical role in both phases, thereby ruling it out as the source of the mobility difference.
+The detailed analyses are provided below.

-Given the same elemental composition and similar bonding characteristic of both phases, the reason for the much higher carrier mobility in h-diamond is of great interest.
-Mobility is usually associated with the carrier effective mass.
-A smaller effective mass typically indicates higher band velocities and a lower density of states (DOS), which give rise to faster carrier transport and reduced scattering phase space, respectively, thus leading to higher mobility.
-For example, it has been previously reported that the high hole mobility of c-diamond is mainly attributed to the small effective mass~\cite{Yang2024}.
-For comparison, we calculate the ``mobility effective masses''~\cite{Ponce2021} to quantify the effect of band curvature on carrier mobility, as listed in Table~\ref{tab:mass}.
-And the DOS (per valley) is also evaluated for electronic states near band edges, as shown in Fig.~S5 in SM~\cite{sm}.
-Both quantities of h-diamond are comparable to those of c-diamond, supporting the small effective mass as an important contributor to the high mobility of h-diamond.
-However, it cannot explain the fact that the mobility in h-diamond is much higher than that in c-diamond, suggesting that other factors should play a crucial role.
-For example, one may attribute it to the differences in interband and intervalley scattering.
-For holes, the crystal-field splitting leads to a considerable energy gap (about 0.5~eV) between the valence band maximum (VBM) and the split-off hole (sh) band in h-diamond, which is likely to reduce the number of interband scattering channels.
-Regarding electrons, the conduction band minimum (CBM) of c-diamond at $\Delta$ has a larger multiplicity compared with that of h-diamond (CBM at $K$), which might cause enhanced intervalley scattering.
-Nevertheless, our calculations indicate that both effects have only minor contributions (see Sec.~S4 in SM~\cite{sm} for details), which will thus not be included in further discussion.
+First, the effective mass is usually regarded as a key factor.
+A smaller effective mass typically indicates higher band velocities and a lower density of states, which lead to faster carrier transport and reduced scattering phase space, respectively, thereby increasing mobility.
+In order to enable a direct comparison of effective mass between the hexagonal and cubic lattices, we calculated the ``mobility effective masses''~\cite{Ponce2021} to quantify the effect of band curvature on carrier mobility, as listed in Table~\ref{tab:mass}.
+We also evaluated the DOS (per valley) near band edges, as shown in Fig.~S2.
+Both quantities of h-diamond are comparable to those of c-diamond, indicating that the small effective mass is an important contributor to the high mobility in h-diamond, considering that the high hole mobility in c-diamond is largely attributed to its small effective mass~\cite{Yang2024}.
+However, it cannot further explain the fact that the mobility in h-diamond is significantly higher than that in c-diamond.

-For holes in c-diamond, room-temperature mobility is predominantly limited by transverse acoustic (TA) phonons (see Fig.~S6 in SM~\cite{sm}), which agrees with previous study~\cite{Yang2024}, and longitudinal acoustic (LA) phonons also play an appreciable role.
-These observations can be understood according to the selection rules (the notation for irreducible representations follows that of Ref.~\onlinecite{Dresselhaus2008}, see also Fig.~S7 in SM~\cite{sm}).

-Therefore, the symmetry places little restriction on acoustic modes.
-The scattering processes mediated by LA phonons are allowed for all these directions, and the TA modes are only partially forbidden.